shannonturner/talks/README.md

 ## Talks I'd love to give

-I'm commonly invited to speak about diversity and inclusion and my experience in building Hear Me Code, but I would love to present these talks as well!
+I'm commonly invited to speak about diversity and inclusion and my experience in building Hear Me Code, but I would love to present these talks more often!

 To see my full portfolio and contact information, visit [https://shannonvturner.com/](https://shannonvturner.com/)